ukiKwon/bitcoin-election-system/README.md

 # Description

 - This is a election system based on bitcoin system.
-There are lots of problem yet but we indend to develop this prototype.
+There are some problems yet but we indend to develop this prototype.

 # Essential factor
 - Essential Development Environment